Cornwall Electric: Fortis Inc.

 In May 2002, Enbridge Energy Distribution Inc. (formerly Consumers' Gas), announced that it had agreed to sell Cornwall Electric to Fortis Inc. in a cash deal worth $67 million.
-Both the Canadian Competition Bureau and the Ontario Energy Board approved the sale which Fortis Inc. concluded on 18 October 2002.
+Both the Canadian Competition Bureau and the Ontario Energy Board approved the sale which Fortis Inc. concluded on October 18, 2002.
 Fortis has its roots in St. John's, Newfoundland, and is a Canadian multinational publicly traded holding company which operates Cornwall Electric under its Ontario subsidiary, FortisOntario Inc.

-In 2016, Cornwall Electric entered into a ten-year agreement, commencing 1 January 2020 with Hydro-Québec Energy Marketing, to purchase a minimum of 537 gigawatt hours (GWh) per year, and up to 145 megawatts of capacity at any one time.
+In 2016, Cornwall Electric entered into a ten-year agreement, commencing on January 1, 2020, with Hydro-Québec Energy Marketing, to purchase a minimum of 537 gigawatt hours (GWh) per year and up to 145 megawatts of capacity at any one time.

 Events

 Ice storm

 The sale of Cornwall Electric was set to occur in February 1998 but was delayed due to the January 1998 North American ice storm.
 During the prolonged ice storm, much of Eastern Ontario and Western Quebec was without electricity.
 Cornwall, which is situated on the banks of the Saint Lawrence River, which supplies water to the neighbouring hydroelectric R.H.
 Saunders Power Generating Station, also had no electricity, until existing wires connecting the Moses-Saunders Power Dam to Cornwall were for the first time energized with electricity generated by the local power plant.
 Two of the three wires were weighted down by ice and were hazardously close.
 A Cornwall Electric employee who was also an archer used a bow and arrow to throw a line over the arcing wires.
 Workers were then able to bounce the wires, causing the ice to fall off and the hydro lines to separate from each other.
 This provided Cornwall residents with enough power to meet 75% of their electricity needs during the ice storm.